Global Bandits: Introduction

 \section{Introduction}

-Multi-armed bandits provide powerful models and algorithms for decision problems in which the consequences of each action choice are unknown.
-The standard analysis of multi-armed bandits assumes that consequences of each action choice are independent of each other.
-But in a wide variety of decision problems -- from drug dosage to dynamic pricing -- the consequences (rewards) of different actions are correlated, so that selecting one action provides information about the consequences (rewards) of other actions as well.
-In this paper we propose and analyze a class of models of such decision problems; we call this class of models {\em global bandits}.
+Multi-armed bandits (MAB) provide powerful models and algorithms for sequential decision-making problems in which the expected reward of each arm (action) is unknown.
+The goal in MAB problems is to design online learning algorithms that maximize the total reward, which turns out to be equivalent to minimizing the regret, where the regret is defined as the difference between the total expected reward obtained by an oracle that always selects the best arm based on complete knowledge of arm reward distributions, and that of the learner, who does not know the expected arm rewards beforehand.
+Classical $K$-armed MAB \cite{lairobbinsl} does not impose any dependence between the expected arm rewards.
+But in a wide variety of decision problems -- from drug dosage to dynamic pricing -- the expected rewards of different arms are correlated, so that selecting one arm provides information about the expected rewards of other arms as well.
+In this paper we propose and analyze such a MAB model, which we call {\em Global Bandits} (GB).

-We begin by constructing a model of {\em globally informative multi-armed bandits} (GI-MAB) that formalizes the idea that rewards across actions (arms) are correlated.
-For GI-MABs, we construct a greedy policy that achieves {\em bounded regret}, with a bound that depends on the true parameters of the problem. \comment{This means that, for each problem instance, regret never becomes unbounded. }

-We then focus on a more restricted class of global bandits in which the expected rewards of all arms are functions of a single unknown parameter; we call these {\em globally parametrized multi-armed bandits} (GP-MAB).
-For GP-MABs, we construct a (more sophisticated) greedy policy that again achieves {\em bounded regret}, with a bound that depends on the single true parameter of the problem. \comment{Again, this means that, for each problem instance, regret never becomes unbounded.
-For GP-MABs, however, we can prove much more.} In particular, we also obtain a bound on regret that is {\em independent of the true parameter}; this bound is sub-linear, with an exponent that depends on the {\em informativeness of the arms} (Informativeness is a measure of the strength of correlation between arm rewards). \comment{In addition, we show that the algorithm {\em learns the optimal arm in finite time}}
+In GB, the expected reward of each arm is a function of a single global parameter.
+It is assumed that the learner knows these functions but does not know the true value of the parameter.
+For this problem, we propose a greedy policy, which constructs an estimate of the global parameter by taking a weighted average of parameter estimates computed separately from the reward observations of each arm.
+Then, we show that this policy achieves {\em bounded regret}, where the bound depends on the value of the parameter.
+This implies that the greedy policy learns the optimal arm, i.e., the arm with the highest expected reward, in finite time.
+We also obtain a worst-case (parameter independent) bound on the regret of the greedy policy.
+We show that this bound is sub-linear in time, and its time exponent depends on the {\em informativeness of the arms}, which is a measure of the strength of correlation between expected arm rewards.